Andrezinhos/Wasser/README.md

 ### Hello there

-this project is an Audio Engine, that is based in terminal, using the SDL_mixer and the Mini Audio libraries it works clear and it´s inspired by a project called "Music_Player"
+this project is an Audio Engine, that's terminal-based, using the SDL_mixer and the Mini Audio libraries it works clear and it´s inspired by a project called "Music_Player"

 it has an embedded player based on the two libraries used in this project